chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 additional round for key confirmation.
 Prior to invocation, A and B are provisioned with information such as the input password needed to run the protocol.
 A preamble exchange may occur in order to communicate identities, protocol version and PBKDF parameters related to the verification value.
-Details of the preamble phase is out of scope of this document.
+Details of the preamble phase are out of scope of this document.
 During the first round, A, the prover, sends a public share pA to B, the verifier, and B responds with its own public share pB.
 Both A and B then derive a shared secret used to produce encryption and authentication keys.
 The latter are used during the second